adimango/POPUpCardBrand/README.md

 # POPUpCardBrand

-This is a simple Objective-C categories that I find myself for my iOS projects using payment (both personal and professional).
+This is a simple Objective-C category that I find myself for my iOS projects using payment (both personal and professional).